 Sandalwood is a small evergreen parasitic tree.
 It must be over 30 years old before it is ready for the production of aromatic oil.
 Extracted from the heartwood of the tree, sandalwood oil unfolds its sweet, woody fragrance gradually, slowly revealing its heart.

 Sandalwood calms the mind, soothes tension and steadies stress.
-It's credited with stimulating imagination, encouraging expression and easing meditation.
-In aromatherapy, the petroleum is utilized to alleviate niggling coughs and sore throats.
-An oil is utilized for dry or aging skin, particularly in skin care.
-Its odour lingering long after the more upper and notes have disappeared as a foundation note is stubborn.
-The oil is used in chypres, cosmetics and perfumes oriental aftershaves and soaps.
+It’s credited with stimulating imagination, encouraging expression and easing meditation.
+In aromatherapy, petroleum is utilized to alleviate niggling coughs and sore throats.
+Oil is utilized for dry or aging skin, particularly in skin care.
+Its odor lingering long after the more upper and notes have disappeared as a foundation note is stubborn.
+The oil is used in chypres, cosmetics, and perfumes oriental aftershaves and soaps.